rafik83/Meeting/docs/Jenkins.md

 ## Planner job

-- Vimeet ➡️ Create a unsolved meetings xml file in a shared directory accessible by OptaPlanner
+- Vimeet create a unsolved meetings xml file in a shared directory accessible by OptaPlanner

 ```
     # app/config/parameters.yml